On This Page

 When he was one year old, he almost lost his life.
 Blackie was removed from Marlborough House and taken to Sandringham, he was virtually a skeleton.
 However, the change in scenery brought him back to splendid health(along with plenty of TLC).

-Other Royals also loved of dogs.
 Mrs Langton Dennis (a successful breeder of this era), received a very special reception when she brought her canines to Buckingham Palace.